saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-secure-key.md

 You choose a PIN, and GpgFrontend asks for it every time it opens.
 Nothing it saved can be read until you type it.

 This is the strongest of the three.
-It is also the only one that can lose you data.
+It is also the only one where you can lose data.

 :::caution[A forgotten PIN cannot be recovered]